Farhan12345a/plantstore-docs/README.md

-# Prince Plants — API Documentation Demo 🌿👑
+# Prince Plants API Documentation

 This repository contains a demo API documentation website for **Prince Plants**, a fictional plant store company.
 The site is built using **Fern** and demonstrates how a production-ready API landing page and reference documentation could be structured for a real customer.